Silver Spoon (manga): Manga

-Volume list
+Volumes

 Anime

-An anime television series produced by A-1 Pictures aired from July 11 to September 19, 2013.
+An anime television series produced by A-1 Pictures aired for eleven episodes from July 12 to September 20, 2013.
 Tomohiko Itō directed the series with assistant director Kotomi Deai.
 Taku Kishimoto wrote the scripts, while Jun Nakai served as character designer and chief animation director, and Shusei Murai scored the music.
-A second season aired from January 9 to March 27, 2014.
-For the first season, the opening theme is "Kiss you" by miwa, while the ending theme is "Hello Especially" by Sukima Switch.
+A second season aired from January 10 to March 28, 2014.
+For the first season, the opening theme is "Kiss you" by Miwa, while the ending theme is "Hello Especially" by Sukima Switch.
 For the second season, the opening theme is "Life" by Fujifabric and the ending theme is "Oto no Naru Hō e" by Goose House.

 The anime has been licensed by Aniplex of America for streaming and home video in North America.
-Aniplex of America released the first season on DVD on July 15, 2014.
+Aniplex of America released the first season on DVD on July 15, 2014, and the second on December 16 of that same year.